7 Best Running Shoes in 2024

 What makes it the best?

 The Novablast 4 stands out in the all-rounder game, bringing a whole new level of comfort while sustaining stability, responsiveness, and reliable durability.
-Novablast 4 repeatedly excels in our lab tests and actual runs, rightfully claiming its throne as the ultimate running shoe.
+Novablast 4 repeatedly excels in our lab tests and outdoor runs, rightfully claiming its throne as the ultimate running shoe.

 Indulging in this shoe is an absolute delight.
 The ultra-stacked midsole is our main star as it oozes divine levels of comfort for double-digit miles.
 Our durometer confirmed our sensations, as it measured 28.7% softer than average.
 Despite its plush nature, the cushion brings out a vibrant and responsive ride for faster days.